StephenDsouza90/food-ordering-system-flask/README.md

     Add Successfully
 ```

+## Order process

+The customer can make an order once they have signed up and logged in.

+The customer will proceed to the "Process order" option to make an order after which they can add food items as well as update or remove food items.
+Once the customer has finalized the selection of food items for their order, an order ID will be generated.

+Before confirming (checkout) the order, the customer can view the items in the cart as well as the total bill amount.
+The customer will then proceed to the "Checkout" option to confirm the order.
+The customer also has an option to cancel their order.

+The customer can view the items of their order and view the status of their order through the "View order" and "View order status" options respectively.

 ## Files

 The food ordering system is split into four files i.e. main.py, models.py, core.py and constants.py